LassoSoft/LassoGuide/lasso_guide_source/operations/uploading-files.rst

 Monitoring Uploads Demo
 -----------------------

-The following basic example has a form set up properly in ``index.lasso``.
-When the submit button is pressed it opens another window to display ``progress.lasso`` before submitting the form.
+The following basic example has a form set up properly in "index.lasso".
+When the submit button is pressed it opens another window to display "progress.lasso" before submitting the form.
 This page calls `upload_tracker->check` with the unique ID that gets passed to it.
 It also uses ``<meta http-equiv="refresh" content="1">`` to refresh itself every second.
 The result is that we get a progress bar which is updated every second.

 .. rubric:: index.lasso